Oregon Community Foundation

 A group of students

-Black students in Oregon continue to experience gaps in educational access and opportunities that appear in early childhood, youth development, K-12 and higher education settings.
-They experience more poverty, higher rates of exclusionary discipline and lower graduation rates than White students.
-Responding to calls from the community to address these and other disparities, OCF launched the Black Student Success initiative to support an improved culture of learning for our state’s Black children and youth.
+Black students in Oregon continue to experience gaps in educational access and opportunities that appear in early childhood, K-12 and higher education settings.
+They experience higher rates of poverty, exclusionary discipline and lower graduation rates compared to their White counterparts.
+Responding to calls from Black Community Leaders to address these and other disparities, OCF launched the Black Student Success Initiative in 2020 to support an improved culture of learning for Black children and youth in Oregon.